Gary-Zhigang/IDS721_Project2/README.md

 # IDS721_Project2
 ## Introduction
 This is the second project for the course IDS721, it is a flask application which can search for 10 similar songs on Spotify based on the song name you provide.
 I used the Docker image to deploy this application and created a repository in DockerHub so that everyone could run it easily without cloning the whole project.
+Also, I depolyed this app on the Kubernetes by implementing Minikube.

 ## Function Display
 ___Search Page:___